 See Fall 2016 deadlines for add/drop dates.
 Keep in mind:

-- No Late Adds or Drops will be accepted/processed.
-All adds and no show drops must be completed the first two weeks of the 12-week term or by deadlines in the portal for late starting/nonconforming classes.
+- No Late Adds or Drops will be accepted.
+All adds and no show drops must be completed the first two weeks of the 12-week term (or by deadlines in MyPortal for late starting/nonconforming classes).

-- "W" drops: W's are now assigned effective Census date.
-There is no “grade of no record” as in past terms.
+- "W" (Withdraw) is now assigned instead of “Grade of no Record” as in past terms.*

 Taking more than 21.5 Units?

 Students who wish to take more than 21.5 units, must petition through the ISP office during the first week of the quarter.
 Obtain an add code from the professor and then come to the ISP office.
 Petitions will not be considered before the first day of classes.